techiediaries/techiediaries/_posts/2017/2017-05-23-ionic-create-first-project-app.md

 ---
-layout: post
+layout: bpost
-title: "Ionic 3 - Create and build first project or application (Android ,iOS and Windows Univeral Platform)"
+title: "Ionic 5 - Create and build first project or application (Android ,iOS and Windows Univeral Platform)"
 image: "images/content/ionic-create-first-project-app.png"
-excerpt: "In this tutorial we'll see how to quickly create and build our first Ionic 3 project or app " tags : [ionic]
+excerpt: "In this tutorial we'll see how to quickly create and build our first Ionic 5 project or app"
+date: 2020-05-03
+tags : [ionic]
 ---

 {% include image.html
     img="images/content/ionic-create-first-project-app.png"
-    title="Ionic 3 first project"
+    title="Ionic 5 first project"
 %}

-Throughout this quick tutorial ,we'll see how to create an Ionic 3 project or application using the Ionic CLI v3 .
+Throughout this quick tutorial ,we'll see how to create an Ionic 5 project or application using the Ionic CLI 5.

 This tutorial have a few requirements which are :
 <ul>